SoftwareHeritage/swh-dataset/docs/graph/athena.rst

 Creating the tables
 ~~~~~~~~~~~~~~~~~~~

-The ``swh dataset athena create`` command can be used to create the tables on
+The ``swh export athena create`` command can be used to create the tables on
 your Athena instance.
 For example, to create the tables of the 2021-03-23
 graph::

-    swh dataset athena create \
+    swh export athena create \
         --database-name swh_graph_2021_03_23
         --location-prefix s3://softwareheritage/graph/2021-03-23
         --output-location s3://YOUR_OUTPUT_BUCKET/